solyarisoftware/PERE/README.md

 ## To Do

-- Manage SSE IDs.
+- Manage SSE IDs! (client re-synch to last SSE ID).
 - Add a queue system to store events pushed on a channel (I guess to use REDIS)
-- better weblistener.html
+- less raugh weblistener.html
 - think about some UUID to identify devices (serialnumber/IMEI/MAC?)